Mexico to build seaweed barriers to protect beaches

-MEXICO CITY (AP) — A Mexican environmental agency is constructing barriers at sea just beyond its famed Riviera Maya beaches to decrease the massive amounts of seaweed washing up onshore.
+MEXICO CITY (AP) — A Mexican environmental agency said Thursday that is constructing barriers at sea just beyond its famed Riviera Maya beaches to decrease the huge amounts of seaweed washing up onshore.

-Quintana Roo state environment chief Alfredo Arellano Guillermo says he hopes to have anti-sargassum structures in place by next week.
+Alfredo Arellano Guillermo, environment chief for Quintana Roo state, said he hopes to have the anti-sargassum structures in place by next week.

-His agency said in a statement Wednesday that the barriers don’t represent a risk for marine fauna and commercial boats.
+His agency said in a statement that the barriers don’t pose any risk to marine fauna and commercial boats.

-More than 4 million cubic feet of sargassum have been removed from Quintana Roo beaches, including Cancun and Playa del Carmen since June 19.
-Dump trucks carted the seaweed away.
+Since June 19, dump trucks have hauled off more than 4 million cubic feet of sargassum from Quintana Roo’s beaches, including at the resorts of Cancun and Playa del Carmen.

 Most Read Nation & World Stories